 Some home-use laser or IPL product manuals may say that they require no additional safety accessories when performing the treatments, e.g. safety goggles, creams, or sanitizers, but some experts disagree with that position, and most will suggest some form of safety gear.

 Aside from safety goggles, there are other accessories that you need to prepare on hand to be able to have not just safe but also an effective light-based hair removal treatment sessions.

 Safety goggles are a must during every session.
 There are safety goggles specifically designed for IPL and laser treatments.

-For laser, these glasses are recommended.
+For IPL and laser, these glasses are recommended.
 Remember, when purchasing your eye protection, the greater the shade of the eyeglass or goggles, the greater the protection it offers against the visible light emitted from the device.
 It’s also CE certified.

 It’s important to note that IPL systems are hazardous to in the room while the treatment is happening, so if someone else is operating the device, you should both be wearing goggles.
 Common eye injuries caused by IPL and laser when misused, or when accidentally exposing eyes to the light, are iris atrophy, severe photophobia, and transillumination defects.

 To get the best results during your treatment, wipe the treatment area to make sure that it is free from any moisturizers, lotions, or thick deodorant build up that can impede the penetration of light.
 Wiping the area will also help prevent irritation or infection after the IPL or laser treatment.

 Prior to starting the treatment, you must avoid plucking or waxing at least four weeks.
 This also includes the use of depilatory creams or epilators.
 The only hair removal method you can utilize is shaving.
 Plucking, waxing, or using epilators, can pull out the hair bulb, which is the primary target of laser or IPL when inhibiting hair growth.

 For women, a men’s razor with 5 blades is typically the best choice.